Anddar/CIS442-Project/README.md

     is possible due to a python dictionary storing lists of "file signatures" that can appear for a given "file extension", this dictionary is stored within the signatures.py file as to not clutter the main.py file.
-Once a directory is either selected or given within the GUI, a user may press the "Run" button where the program will scan and determine if there are any masqueraded files there, printing out those files to the output box that are masqueraded
+Once a directory is either selected or given within the GUI, a user may press the "Run" button where the program will scan and determine if there are any masqueraded files there, printing out those files to the output box that are masqueraded.
+Note that it will only scan the current directories top level, it does not recursively go through folders inside of the directory.